Raito-95/sample-code/README.md

 # Sample Code

+## Overview
-This repository is a collection of various projects and examples demonstrating different programming concepts and applications.
+This repository contains various projects and examples demonstrating programming concepts and practical applications.
+The content is organized into categories such as algorithms, applications, audio processing, data structures, and more.

+---

-## Contents
+## Main Categories

-- **Algorithms**: Implementation of different algorithms such as Fibonacci methods, sorting algorithms, and search techniques.
+- **Algorithms**: Examples and implementations of different algorithms.
-  - **Fibonacci Methods**: Recursive and iterative approaches for calculating Fibonacci numbers.
-  - **List Analysis Functions**: Functions for analyzing lists, such as checking if a list is sorted and finding the maximum value.
-  - **Search Algorithms**: Implementations of linear and binary search algorithms.
-  - **Sorting Algorithms**: Bubble sort, merge sort, and quick sort implementations using recursion.
-- **Applications**: Practical scripts for automation and utilities, including system monitoring and image processing tools.
+- **Applications**: Practical applications including automation scripts and tools.
-  - **Automated Work Clock**: Automated sign-in and sign-out operations with notification features.
-  - **Web Applications**: Scripts for handling currency calculations and sensor data monitoring.
-  - **Desktop Applications**: Auto clicker and data logger GUI applications.
-- **Audio Processing**: Scripts related to audio handling and visualization.
+- **AudioProcessing**: Tools and scripts for audio processing and visualization.
-- **Data Structures**: Implementation of various data structures like trees, lists, and stacks.
+- **DataStructures**: Implementations of common data structures.
-  - **Binary Search Tree**: Insertion, search, deletion, and traversal operations.
-  - **Binary Tree**: Basic operations including insertion and traversal methods.
+- **Doc**: Documentation and tutorials covering foundational and advanced topics.
-- **Stream**: Tools for handling video streaming via WebSockets.
+- **Stream**: Tools for handling video or data streaming.
-- **Design Patterns Documentation**: Detailed explanation and examples of different design patterns used in software engineering.
-  - **Command Pattern**: Implementation of the Command pattern for encapsulating requests.
-  - **Adapter Pattern**: Implementation of the Adapter pattern for interface compatibility.
-- **Documentation**:
-  - **Python OOP Basics**: Introduction to Object-Oriented Programming in Python.
-  - **Time Complexity and Space Complexity**: Detailed tutorials on understanding time and space complexity of algorithms.
+- **tests**: Code and framework for running tests.

+---

 ## Installation

-To set up the environment necessary to run the projects, run:
+Install the required dependencies for this repository:
 ```bash
 pip install -r requirements.txt
 ```

+---

 ## Testing

-To run the tests included in the repository, execute the following command:
+Run the test suite included in the repository:
 ```bash
 pytest
 ```

+---

+## Contribution
+Feel free to contribute by submitting pull requests or issues for discussion.
+Suggestions and improvements are always welcome.

+---